KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 Since we have nine background layers and we want to have the same non-default values for `background-repeat` and `background-size` for all of them, we specify these outside the shorthand so that we don't have to write the same thing nine times.

-<blockquote class="pull-quote--right">Safari doesn't support background-size inside the shorthand.</blockquote>
+> Safari doesn't support background-size inside the shorthand.

 In the case of `background-size`, there is also another reason to do that: Safari doesn't support `background-size` inside the shorthand and, until recently (up to and including version 17), Firefox didn't support that either.
 Also, two values should be always given when the `background-image` is a gradient, because giving it just one value is going to produce different results in different browsers (unless that one value is 100%, in which case it might as well be missing as that is the default).